10 December 2019

-Finally, React debuted in 2012 but it wasn’t until May 2013 when it was publicly presented on JS ConfUS as an open-source.
-Initially, the IT community was, to put it lightly, quite unconvinced.
-The creators were determined to change that – in 2014 the so-called #ReactJsWorldTour started with a mission to turn as many people as possible into React lovers.
-It was only smooth sailing from there – to the point where React Native for iOS and Android was created.
-But let’s leave this story for mobile developers…
+Finally, React debuted in 2012 but it wasn’t until May 2013 that it was publicly presented on JS ConfUS as an open-source.
+Initially, the IT community was, to put it lightly, quite unconvinced by React and reacted with a shrug.

-The latest massive milestone in React’s history was React 16.8 that premiered on 16th February 2019.
-It introduced React Hooks that revolutionized the way components are created.
-We already covered this topic in our previous article about React’s useMemo hook.
-React is constantly being developed and already evolved to 16.12 version.
-I’m sure we can expect more from it in the future.
+The latest massive milestone in React’s framework history was React 16.8 which premiered on 16th February 2019.
+It introduced React Hooks which revolutionized the way React components are created.
+We already covered this topic in our previous article about React components – useMemo hook.
+React JS is constantly being developed and has already evolved to React 16.12 version.
+I’m pretty sure we can expect more from React creators in the future.

-What makes React so popular?
+What makes React JS so popular?
 Let’s take a look at the list of advantages:

 - Designed for scaling and reusable – the component architecture is perfect for writing the code once and then use it again in other applications.
-Normally, when an update happens, one component can affect others and ruin the whole app – not to React!
+Normally, when an update happens, one component can affect others and ruin the whole app – not with React components!
 Reusing system components with internal logic is great for code’s maintenance, growth and is probably the most important benefit of this framework.